Tumbleweed-64/ClippyEdit/README.md

 # ClippyEdit
 The greatest text editor made.

-Welcome, friends, developers!
+Welcome, fellow developers!
 I have created a new text editor.
 What's so special about this, you may ask?
 Well, as evidenced by the title, It has the special inclusion of our old Windows friend, Clippy.
+Keep in mind you will either need dotnet framework v7 or just change the number in the <code>.csproj</code> from 7 to 8.

 <img src="https://upload.wikimedia.org/wikipedia/en/d/db/Clippy-letter.PNG" alt="Clippy" title="It's him.">